alcaeus/mongo-php-library/tests/AggregationBlogPost/article.md

 code that would generate the pipeline or expression from the example.
 This ensures that the generated logic behaves as we expect, is protected from regression should we make any changes to the generator, and it allows us to use the builder and feel what it's like.
-To top it all off, we could add this code to the server documentation, similar to how we add other language-specific code snippets.
-We're not quite there yet, but we'd love to include this in the documentation.
+Ultimately, we love to add this builder code to the server documentation, similar to how we add other language-specific code snippets, but we're not quite there yet.